Do you provide flights to Antarctica?

 A: Atlas is pleased to provide a set of binoculars in every suite and stateroom for you to use freely for your wildlife viewing adventures.

-A: We believe in being prepared so you can fully enjoy your Arctic experience.
+A: We believe in being prepared so you can fully enjoy your Antarctica experience.
 Please check out our “What to Pack” page to see what you should know before embarking on your journey.

-A: Our world-class expedition team consists of expedition leaders, guest lecturers, photographers and scientists — experts in their fields — who will guide and educate you through your Arctic journey.
-They’ll help you experience the region to the fullest while doing what it takes to maintain the pristine environment.
-Their knowledge and passion will make your voyage unforgettably extraordinary.
+A: Our world-class expedition team consists of expedition leaders, guest lecturers, photographers and scientists — experts in their fields — who will guide and educate you through your Antarctica journey.
+They’ll help you experience the continent to the fullest while doing what it takes to maintain the pristine environment.
+Their knowledge and passion will make your Antarctica voyage unforgettably extraordinary.